fusebit/custom-form/README.md

 1. Client app creates a new session that specifies the redirect URL of the final callback.
 2. Client redirects the browser to the Fusebit Function and provides the session Id.
-3. User fills out a web form.
+3. User fills out the web form.
 4. The form post-back stores the collected information in the session and redirects back to the client application.

 ## Create the function